FengBotao119/Graduation-Project/README.md

 ### TEXT

+### Key questions:

+- If they have interests
+- If they have been having a good sleep
+- Do they feel depressed
+- Do they feel like a failure
+- What is their personality
+- Have they been diagnosed with depression/PTSD
+- Their views on parenting

 |       Model       | Accuracy | Precision | Recall | F1 Score |
 | :---------------: | :------: | :-------: | :----: | :------: |
 | Embedding Average |          |           |        |          |